badhri-hari/shoreguardians-website/README.md

 ## Technologies Used

-This project is built using the following technologies:
+This project is built using the following technologies, libraries, and frameworks:

 - **Vite.js**: Used for its fast build times and smooth developer experience.
 - **Chakra UI**: For layout components, icons, and styling.
 - **Google Apps Script**: To fetch Members' data from Google Sheets and Drive.
+- **Vercel:** Used to deploy the website for free.

 ## Contributing